leahnp/fluent-bit-daemonset-test/README.md

 # Fluent-Bit Daemonset for Kubernetes

-Run [Fluent-Bit](http://fluentbit.io/) to collect logs and output them to elasticsearch in a Kubernetes cluster.
+Run [Fluent-Bit](http://fluentbit.io/) as a daemonset to collect logs and output them to elasticsearch in a Kubernetes cluster.
 Fluent-Bit is configured in this example to tail all containers (excluding Fluent-Bit containers) and collect STDERR/STDOUT logs made available at /var/log/containers/*.log by Docker.
+It also includes a Kubernetes meta-data filter which appends information about the pod which produced the log.

 ## Usage